tremulation/termspider/README.md

 # termSpider
-adaptable web crawler script for finding specified terms across a list of websites.
+web crawler script for finding specified terms across a list of websites

 ## Installation
 You need Python 3.6, and these libraries: